aot29/arthropod_taxonomy/README.md

 # Arthropod taxonomy
 The purpose of these notebooks is to classify images of arthropods into one of 7 broad categories (taxonomical orders).
-Three algorithms are compared: Support Vector Machine, Multilayer Perceptron and Random Forest.
-The classifiers are implemented in Python using the Scikit-Learn library (Pedregosa et al., 2011).
-For each classifier, optimal parameters are determined using grid search.
-The results are evaluated in terms of accuracy and execution speed.
+The classifier is implemented in Python applying transfer learning using the MobileNetV3Small pre-trained model and the Keras library (Chollet et al., 2015).
+The results are evaluated in terms of accuracy.

 ## Setup
 Clone the repo